-Supervised experience in an area of fieldwork under the direction of faculty; including papers, unit work samples, video-taped lessons-uploaded and critiqued-all tied to coursework taken previously in the MEd Program.
+Supervised experience in an area of fieldwork under the direction of faculty; including papers, unit work samples, recorded lessons-uploaded and critiqued-all tied to coursework taken previously in the MEd Program.
 Students must be teaching in a traditional K-12 classroom during the semester this course is taken.
+This is the capstone course and should be the last course taken.
 Prerequisite: Ed 690.
 Online.